 Education: Life science educators enjoy working with people and encouraging them to learn new things, whether in a classroom, a research lab, the field, or a museum.
 You can gain insight into what biology education professionals are working toward and achieving by visiting the AIBS Education Programs Office, where you will find updates on institutional reform efforts, information on new and exciting ways of teaching biological concepts, and novel resources for biology classroom education.
-You can also learn about how biology professionals are connecting with each other to advance the public understanding of science by visiting the COPUS website.

 - Colleges and universities: Professors and lecturers teach introductory and advanced biology courses.
 They may also mentor students with projects and direct research programs.
 Many biology faculty at colleges and universities engage in their own research and serve as reviewers or editors for scientific journal publications, members of working groups and advisory boards, and as part of research collaborations with scientists from other institutions.